paulross/svfsc/README.rst

 *as if* you have access to the complete file but with just the pieces of interest.

 ``svfsc`` is targeted at reading very large binary files such as TIFF, RP66V1, HDF5 where the structure is well known.
-For example you might want to parse a TIFF file for its metadata or a particular image tile which is usually a tiny fraction of the file itself.
+For example you might want to parse a TIFF file for its metadata or for a particular image tile or strip which is a tiny fraction of the file itself.

 ``svfsc`` implements a *Sparse Virtual File*, a specialised in-memory cache where a particular file might not be available but *parts of it can be obtained* without reading the whole file.
-A Sparse Virtual File (``SVF`` ) is represented internally as a map of blocks of data with their file offsets.
+A Sparse Virtual File (SVF) is represented internally as a map of blocks of data with the key being their file offsets.
-Any write to an ``SVF`` will coalesce those blocks where possible.
+Any write to an SVF will coalesce these blocks where possible.
+There is no cache punting strategy implemented so an SVF always accumulates data.
-A Sparse Virtual File System (``SVFS``) is an extension of this to provide a key/value store where the key is a file ID and the value a Sparse Virtual File.
+A Sparse Virtual File System (SVFS) is an extension of this to provide a key/value store where the key is a file ID and the value a Sparse Virtual File.

 ``svfsc`` is written in C++ with a Python interface.
 It is thread safe in both domains.

-Conceptually a SVFS might be used like this; the user requests some data (for example TIFF metadata) from a local or remote file from a Parser that, in this example, knows the TIFF structure.
+A SVF might be used like this:

+- The user requests some data (for example TIFF metadata) from a remote file using a Parser that knows the TIFF structure.
-The Parser consults the SVFS, if the SVFS has the data the Parser parses it and returns the results to the user.
+- The Parser consults the SVF, if the SVF has the data then the Parser parses it and gives the results to the user.
-If the SVFS does *not* have the data then the Parser consults the SVFS for what data is needed, issues the appropriate ``seek()/read()`` operations to the local file system or equivalent GET request(s) to the remote server.
+- If the SVF does *not* have the data then the Parser consults the SVF for what data is needed, then issues the appropriate GET request(s) to the remote server.
-Once that data is loaded into the SVFS the parser parses it as before and returns the results to the user.
+- That data is used to update the SVF, then the parser can use it and give the results to the user.

-Here is a conceptual example of an ``SVFS`` running on a local file system.
+Here is a conceptual example of a ``SVF`` running on a local file system containing data from a single file.

 .. code-block:: console